austinoso/samhsa-rdas-scraper/README.md

 ### 1. The in.csv

-The in.csv file should contain the input variables for each call to the API.
+The in.csv file should contain the input variables for each call to the API

 - Data Years: The 2-Year data set you're targeting
 - Row Variable: The key row variable